velodrome-finance/contracts/PERMISSIONS.md

 - Owner
     - Can approve / unapprove new pool / gauge / reward factory combinations.
     - This is used to add new pools, gauges or reward factory combinations.
 These new pools / gauges / rewards factories may have different code to existing implementations.
+    - Can enable split functionality on the `Splitter` contract for a single address.
+    - Can enable split functionality on the `Splitter` contract for all addresses.
+    - Can set artProxy in VotingEscrow via the `RestrictedTeam` contract.

 #### [Minter](https://optimistic.etherscan.io/address/0x6dc9E1C04eE59ed3531d73a72256C0da46D10982#code)
 - EpochGovernor